celestiaorg/celestia-node/docs/adr/adr-011-blocksync-overhaul-part-1.md

 To read an EDS out of a stream/file, `ReadEDS` is introduced.
 Internally, it

-- Imports EDS with an empty pre-allocated slice. _NOTE: Size can be taken from DataRoot Row/Col len_
+- Imports EDS with an empty pre-allocated slice. _NOTE: Size can be taken from CARHeader.
 - Wraps given `io.Reader` with [`BlockReader`](https://github.com/ipld/go-car/blob/dab0fd5bb19dead0da1377270f37be9acf858cf0/v2/block_reader.go#L17)
 - Reads out blocks one by one and fills up the EDS quadrant via `EDS.SetCell`
   - In total there should be shares-in-quadrant amount of reads.